-When it comes to fitting your keywords in you don’t want to overdo things.
-This looks un-natural and is just not necessary anymore.
+When it comes to fitting your keywords into your articles, you don’t want to overdo things.
+This looks unnatural and is just not necessary anymore.
 Google doesn’t need your exact keyword phrase mentioned a bunch of times to know that you should rank for that phrase.

 Let’s start with the article title.
 If you want to fit the keyword phrase in the article title then maybe do something like:

 Keyword phrase: Black Leather Chairs

 - Title Example: 5 Black Leather Chairs You’ll Love

 - Title Example: Black is Back!
 Black Leather Chairs That Make a Statement

 Things like that look much better to Google than just having an article titled “Black Leather Chairs”.